Russia switching off gas to Europe presents ‘severe’ risk to Ireland

 “But, as I warned many times, these receipts are potentially extremely volatile and can’t be guaranteed at current levels in the future.”

-Mr Donoghue said more than half of Ireland’s corporate tax yield is paid by 10 companies.
+Mr Donohue said more than half of Ireland’s corporate tax yield is paid by 10 companies.

 “This means that a very significant portion of our tax take is subject to business decisions and a small number of taxpayers,” he said.